 In order for your small business to grow and prosper, it needs to make a profit.
 It starts by building up the strength of your business through increased sales.
-Over time, your goal should be to meet and/or exceed sales quotas so you can accumulate enough working capital to withstand an unexpected business crisis, such as a sudden economic downturn or slow sales period.
+Over time, your goal should be to meet and/or exceed sales quotas so you can accumulate enough capital to withstand an unexpected business crisis, such as a sudden economic downturn or slow sales period.
 If your business lacks the capital needed to stay afloat, it might end up failing.
-This Balboa Capital equipment leasing blog post has some tips on how to better manage your profit.
+This Balboa Capital blog post has some tips on how to better manage business profit.

 Business profit is easy to calculate; all you need to do is subtract your expenses from your revenues, and the amount of capital remaining is your profit.
 Your business has gross profit, profit before taxes and net profit.
 Your gross profit is the amount of capital your company has left from its operations.
 This capital will be used to pay business taxes and any employee benefits your company might have.
 Your profit before taxes is the profit from which your income taxes need to be deducted.
 Lastly, your net profit is the amount of capital remaining after your business taxes and expenses have been paid.

 In order to determine how much your small business should earn, you need to do some planning and forecasting.
 It is also a good idea to consult with your accountant or tax advisor to make sure you are setting realistic goals and managing your finances properly.
 To begin, take a look at how much you are spending to run your business.
 Make a list of all operating costs, such as rent, employee salaries, travel fees, inventory, equipment, etc. Once you tally up your operating costs, you can determine how much you need to sell in order to cover them, plus provide you with the amount of profit you want to achieve.